Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 An encoder is a tool that converts video files from RAW to digital.

-Your video encoder takes the necessary format and converts it into codecs through a compression/decompression process.
-The standard streaming protocol for internet sources is H.264
+How it works is that your video encoder takes the necessary format and converts it into codecs through a compression/decompression process.
+The standard streaming protocol for internet sources is H.264.
+However, the H.264 protocol can create what’s called “lossless compression”, so we recommend the video compression format for HD streaming.
+For audio-only streaming, the popular choices are MP3 (MPEG Audio Layer III) and AAC (Advanced Audio Coding).

 RTMP uses RTMP ingest to transmit the files from the encoder to the video hosting platform, and HLS transmits it from the video hosting platform to your audience.
 Since the RTMP protocol is so widely used, you’ll want to look into an RTMP encoder.